utah-cs3550-fa25/assignments/hw4.md

 Phase 3: Saving Recipes
 -----------------------

-Modify your `edit_recipe` view to save recipes when the `Save` button is clicked.
-Specifically, save recipes when the `edit_recipe` controller sees a `POST` request.
-For `GET` requests, just render the `edit.html` page.
+In this phase, you will modify `edit_recipe` to save recipes when it receives a `POST` request.
+For `GET` requests, the controller will continue to render the `edit.html` page.

+Modify `edit.html` to give `name`s to every editable field.
+For steps and ingredients, embed the step/ingredient ID into the `name`.

-Specifically, update the prep time, cook time, serving count, recipe description, step descriptions, and ingredients name/unit/amounts.
+Inside the `edit_recipe` controller, update the prep time, cook time, serving count, recipe description, step descriptions, and ingredients name/unit/amounts when a `POST` request is received.
+To update steps and ingredients, iterate through all of the current `Recipe`'s existing `Step`s/`Ingredient`s.

-To do so, you will need to choose appropriate `name` attributes for every editable field.
-For steps and ingredients, we recommend embedding the step/ingredient ID into the `name` attribute.
-Then, in the controller, you can iterate through `request.POST`, fetch the appropriate `Step` or `Ingredient` object, and update its field.

-Handling errors is part of the next Phase, so you can delay doing that for now.
+Handling errors is the next Phase, so you don't need to do that yet.

 Every time you update a field on an object, add that object to a list (perhaps call the list `updated_objects`).
 Once you're done processing the form submission, call `save` on *every single object* in that list.
 We need the list because calling `save` on just the `Recipe` object *will not* `save` its `Ingredient`s or `Step`s.
+(We're saving all `Step`s and `Ingredient`s to a list, instead of iterating through them a second time, to make Phase 5 easier.)

 Once you're done, redirect to `/recipe/ID` as usual.

 If you'd like, you can have several lists for different types of objects, and then use `bulk_update` instead of `save`.
-This isn't required or graded, however.
+That's slightly faster, but it isn't required or graded.

 Phase 4: Handling Errors
 ------------------------

-Unfortunately, users are liable to—accidentally or on purpose—input invalid data into our edit form.
-We should stop them from doing that, and moreover, avoid accidental or malicious edits of unintended data.
-To do that, we need to validate the input data and show errors to the user if the data is invalid.

-Handling errors properly can be very laborious.
-It is important for a good user experience, but isn't ideal for a homework assignment since those have to be limited in scope.
-Therefore we are only going to do a partial job: we will have a simple list of errors (instead of trying to associate errors with the specific input fields that they refer to) and we will not attempt to save invalid input values across submissions.

-A real-world form implementation would implement these additional features, but also, in the real world you'd probably use some kind of `Form` abstraction (Django provides one, for example) that handles some of these details for you.
-For a homework assignment, we'll implement something more limited that covers the core principles without either having to cover framework-specific APIs or doing some very tedious data plumbing.

-We are also not grading you on your error messages, as long as you make some effort to make them sensible.
-Don't make all the error messages some fixed string, and try to write reasonable messages, but we aren't going to nitpick your choice of language.
+In this phase, you'll validate user submissions, handle invalid data, and show errors.

+> [!NOTE]
+> Handling errors properly is important but laborious.
+That's not
+> ideal for a homework assignment which has to be limited in scope.
+> We'll thus take a few shortcuts, described below in the [How You
+> Will Use This](#how-you-will-use-this) section.
+A proper production
+> implementation wouldn't take those shortcuts, but it might well use
+> a `Form` abstraction (Django provides one, for example) that handles
+> these details.

 Add an `errors` list in your `edit_recipe` controller.
 As you process a form submission (that is, a `POST` request), if you see an erroneous